In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Abstract

 \section{Abstract}

-Existing Quantization-Aware Training (QAT) methods intensively depend on the complete labeled dataset or knowledge distillation to guarantee the performances toward Full Precision (FP) accuracies.
-However, empirical results show that QAT still has inferior results compared to its FP counterpart.
-One question is how to push QAT toward or even surpass FP performances.
-In this paper, we address this issue from a new perspective by injecting the vicinal data distribution information to improve the generalization performances of QAT effectively.
-We present a simple, novel, yet powerful method introducing Consistency Regularization (CR) for QAT.
-Concretely, CR assumes that augmented samples should be consistent in the latent feature space.
-Our method generalizes well to different network architectures and various QAT methods.
-Extensive experiments demonstrate that our approach significantly outperforms the current state-of-the-art QAT methods and even FP counterparts.
+Although existing Quantization-Aware Training (QAT) methods intensively depend on knowledge distillation to guarantee performance, QAT still suffers from severe performance drop.
+The experiments have shown that vanilla quantization is sensitive to the perturbation from both the input and weights.
+Therefore, we assume that the generalization ability of QAT is predominantly caused by both the intrinsic instability (training time) and the limited generalization ability (testing time).
+In this paper, we address both issues from a new perspective by leveraging Consistency Regularization (CR) to improve the generalization ability of QAT.
+Empirical results and theoretical analysis verify that CR would bring a good generalization ability to different network architectures and various QAT methods.
+Extensive experiments demonstrate that our approach significantly outperforms current state-of-the-art QAT methods and even the FP counterparts.
+On CIFAR-10, the proposed method improves by 3.79\% compared to the baseline method using ResNet18, and improves by 3.84\% compared to the baseline method using the lightweight model MobileNet.